 It’s also important to make sure that there are available domain names for your nonprofit corporation’s website.
 You can use ZenBusiness’s domain registration service to secure your nonprofit’s domain.

-Choose a Nebraska registered agent
+Step 3: Choose a Nebraska registered agent

 A registered agent is an individual that you appoint to accept official correspondence and legal documents from the state on your nonprofit’s behalf.

 - Be an individual or a corporation that’s authorized to conduct business in the state

 - Maintain an office and mailing address in the state